Are You Ready Series: Earthquake Preparedness

 - DO NOT use the elevators.

-- Move away from buildings, streetlights, and utility wires.
+- However, move away from buildings, streetlights, utility wires, bridges, or overpasses.

 - Once in the open, stay there until the shaking stops.
-The greatest danger exists directly outside buildings, at exits and alongside exterior walls.
+The greatest danger exists directly outside buildings, at exits, and alongside exterior walls.
 Many of the 120 fatalities from the 1933 Long Beach earthquake occurred when people ran outside of buildings only to be killed by falling debris from collapsing walls.
-Ground movement during an earthquake is seldom the direct cause of death or injury.
-Most earthquake-related casualties result from collapsing walls, flying glass, and falling objects.

-If in a moving vehicle:
+If you’re in a moving vehicle:

-- Stop as quickly as safety permits and stay in the vehicle.
+- Stop as quickly as safety permits and stay inside the vehicle.
 Avoid stopping near or under buildings, trees, overpasses, and utility wires.

 - Proceed cautiously once the earthquake has stopped.
 Avoid roads, bridges, or ramps that might have been damaged by the earthquake.

-If trapped under debris:
+If you’re trapped under debris:

 - Do not light a match.